ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 the SyN transform.

-To provide the common point sets across all seven developmental atlases, the label boundaries and whole regions were sampled in the P56 atlas (10\% for the former and 1\% for the latter) and then propagated to each atlas using the transformations derived from the pairwise registrations.
-Boundary points were weighted twice as those of regional points in the B-spline optimization.
+To provide the common point sets across all seven developmental atlases, the label boundaries and whole regions were sampled in the P56 atlas and then propagated to each atlas using the transformations derived from the pairwise registrations.
+Based on previous experience as both the developers of users of these tools, we selected a sampling rate of 10\% for the contour points and 1\% for the regional points for a total number of points being per atlas being
+$173303$ ($N_{contour} = 98151$ and $N_{region}=75152$).
+Boundary points were
+weighted twice as those of regional points for the B-spline data approximation optimization.

 ### Optimization {-}

 \begin{figure}[!htb]
 \centering